 Orange County visitors and locals alike also drive the 91 to get to world-class attractions and special events at Anaheim Stadium, The Honda Center, Disneyland, Knott's Berry Farm and other destinations.

 In short, the 91 helps drive our economy and quality of life.
 This is why building “A Better 91” is so important.
 Keeping the 91 moving helps keep Orange County moving.

-For more details on recent and current projects, click the project segment that is of interest to you.
+For more details on current projects under study and in construction, click the project segment that is of interest to you.

 Common Sense Makes Economic Sense

 OCTA's commitment to building "A Better 91" not only makes common sense, it makes economic sense.
 That's why OCTA has made building "A Better 91" a central part of its transportation mission.

 Building "A Better 91" helps protect Orange County's quality of life and keeps it on the road to prosperity.
 For years, OCTA has been leading local and regional efforts to deliver short, mid-term and long-range improvements to SR-91.

 From the 91 Express Lanes, to new general purpose lanes and operational improvements, to financing feasibility studies for new transportation facilities altogether, OCTA’s focus and drive to build "A Better 91" for current and future generations is second to none.